gravitational/teleport/docs/testplan.md

 #### Top Nav
 - [ ] Verify that cluster selector displays all (root + leaf) clusters
 - [ ] Verify that user name is displayed
-- [ ] Verify that user menu shows logout, help&support, and account settings
+- [ ] Verify that user menu shows logout, help&support, and account settings (for local users)

 #### Side Nav
 - [ ] Verify that each item has an icon